harpolea/swerve/README.md

 ## Installation and running

 The CUDA version can be built using the Makefile and run using the parameters in the file `input_file.txt`.
+Before compiling, make sure that the variables `CUDA_PATH` and `MPI_PATH` at the top of the Makefile point to the correct locations of CUDA and MPI on your system.
+The code can then be compiled by executing `make` (or `make debug` to include debug flags).

 To run on e.g. 2 GPU's/processors, execute

     mpirun -np 2 ./gr_cuda